This post was most recently updated on June 23rd, 2022.3 min read.

 <PackageReference Include="Microsoft.EntityFrameworkCore.Tools" Version="3.0.0-preview8.19405.11" /> <PackageReference Include="Microsoft.Extensions.Logging.Debug" Version="3.0.0-preview8.19405.4" /> <PackageReference Include="Microsoft.VisualStudio.Web.CodeGeneration.Design" Version="3.0.0-preview9-19453-02" /> <PackageReference Include="System.Web.Http.Common" Version="4.0.20126.16343" />

 Okay, so a package called “Microsoft.VisualStudio.Web.CodeGeneration.Design” had been updated from preview8 (3.0.0-preview8.19405.1) to preview9.
 Without any action from me.
-I had all the other packages either as latest stable or preview8.
+I had all the other packages either as the latest stable or preview8.
 But this one was higher – and broke everything.

 Simple.
 Downgrade Microsoft.VisualStudio.Web.CodeGeneration.Design.